Matsyir/Bootstrapifier/README.md

 # Bootstrapifier
-Parse basic HTML and add simple [Bootstrap](https://getbootstrap.com/) classes to make the page look nicer at the click of a button.
+Parse HTML and add simple [Bootstrap](https://getbootstrap.com/) classes to make the page look nicer at the click of a button.
 The dark theme it offers is not a part of Bootstrap, it is merely some simple CSS on the following elements: `body`, `li`, `textarea`, and `input[type="text"]`.

 You don't need to download any of the source to parse your HTML, simply paste your HTML in the github site and copy the output: https://matsyir.github.io/Bootstrapifier/

-Examples:
+Big thanks to Twitter/Bootstrap contributors for making this great framework that is easy to use, wouldn't've done this without it.

+Examples: (the first one is the actual Bootstrapifier page)
 ![Bootstrapifier demo 1](./demoImages/bootstrapifierDemo1.jpg)
 ![Bootstrapifier demo 2](./demoImages/bootstrapifierDemo2.jpg)